rhaldkhein/centress/README.md

 centress.boot(__dirname);
 ```

-Run with `node index.js` and server should be up and running.
-When you visit the `localhost:3000` you will be greeted with error :grinning:.
+Run with `node index.js` and the server should be up and running.
+When you visit `localhost:3000`, you will be greeted with an error `Cannot GET /` :rage:.
 Don't panic!
 This means that `home` page is not handled yet.

-### Using Ready-made Modules
+#### Using Ready-made Modules

+One of the main features is to enable microsite injection.
+This microsite is bundled as a module and should be installable by `npm`.
+I've published a microsite module called `centress-hello` on npm that handles `/` page.
+Install it and restart server.

+`npm install --save centress-hello`

+Restart the server and you'll now be greeted with `Hello World` on `home` page.

+## Centress Module

+A centress module